Measurement-based deterministic imaginary time evolution

-This work is supported by the National Natural Science Foundation of China (62071301); State Council of the People’s Republic of China (D1210036A); NSFC Research Fund for International Young Scientists (11850410426); NYU-ECNU Institute of Physics at NYU Shanghai; the Science and Technology Commission of Shanghai Municipality (19XD1423000); the China Science and Technology Exchange Center (NGA-16-001); the NYU Shanghai Boost Fund.
+This work is supported by the National Natural Science Foundation of China (62071301); NYU-ECNU Institute of Physics at NYU Shanghai; Shanghai Frontiers Science Center of Artificial Intelligence and Deep Learning; the Joint Physics Research Institute Challenge Grant; the Science and Technology Commission of Shanghai Municipality (19XD1423000,22ZR1444600); the NYU Shanghai Boost Fund; the China Foreign Experts Program (G2021013002L); the NYU Shanghai Major-Grants Seed Fund; Tamkeen under the NYU Abu Dhabi Research Institute grant CG008; and the SMEC Scientific Research Innovation Project (2023ZKZD55).
+J.S. is supported by the National Natural Science Foundation of China Grant Nos.
+11925507 and 12047503.